TeodorSK/LockerManagementSystem/README.md

 The app will run on URL localhost:8005/webapp.rkt

 ## Login details
-The system uses the CAS attribute `activeclasses` to determine user authorization. `staff` and `instructor` classes are given admin privileges, provided a local file containing employee numbers named `auth_admins`.
+The system uses the CAS attribute `activeclasses` to determine user authorization. `staff` and `instructor` classes are given admin privileges, provided in a file containing employee numbers named `auth-admins`, located in the `LockerManagementSystem/lms1.0/htdocs` directory.
 Student privileges are given to users whose student number is present in the database.